bbcoelho/SwiftStudies/udemy/WhatFlower/README.md

 * Uses the AI model to recognize the flower's "specie"
 * Makes a query on Wikipedia's API searching for the description and image of the identified flower
-* Updetes the UI with the information from Wikipedia
+* Updates the UI with the information and image from Wikipedia

 ## More datails: